AlexNeugroschl/JAX_Risk_Engine/docs/planning/traderx-integration-plan.md

 >    for green because `echo EXIT=$?` captured a redirect rather than pytest (real exit: 3).
 >    **Confirm a summary line was printed.**

+**Run 2 was not green, and the exit code said it was.** `[exited with code 0]` was printed alongside `1 failed, 1771 passed` — hazard 2 above, caught only because the summary line was read rather than the exit status.
+This is the second time in this exchange that exact trap has been walked into; the guard works only if the summary line is actually read every time.
-**This is the first fully green full run in this exchange.** Worth stating plainly, because working rule 9 cuts the other way too: a green suite is evidence about the tests, not proof about the code.
+Working rule 9 cuts the other way too: a green suite is evidence about the tests, not proof about the code.
 Two of the three defects found in this exchange came from reading source, and the W1.6 `submissionId` bug came from reviewing my own code — none came from running this.